-Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.
+Finding the perfect egg substitute can be challenging.
+This list is an excellent resource for some, especially those who follow a vegan diet or have an egg allergy.

 ⬇️ Table of Contents